-Appropriate professional attire is required.
+RECOMMENDED DRESS CODE: Appropriate professional attire is required.
 Public speeches are to be given in appropriate attire.
 Students are required to dress professionally for all speeches-this is part of your speech grade.
 Ex., males-dress pants, shirt and tie or a suit and tie.
 Females-dress with hose and dress shoes or pantsuits.
 No "fad" or sleeveless clothing should be worn.
 (This means none of the pants that cover your feet and drag the floor, no pants that hang to your knees, no denim, no mid-tummy shirts or see through clothing, no mini skirts, etc.) In the "real world" you are expected to dress professionally.
 Therefore, it would be a disservice to you if this were not a requirement.
 You may wear the same thing for each speech-no one will care.

-In all speeches and writing assignments, including answers to test questions, students are expected to use Standard English (not slang, jargon, etc.).
-Be sure you spell correctly, use appropriate punctuation and grammar, write in complete sentences and develop paragraphs that include details that show progression of thought.
-If you need help, use the Writing Center at your College, ask an English Instructor, or ask me
+SPEECH CONTENT/DELIVERY: In all speeches and writing assignments, students are expected to use Standard English (not slang, jargon, etc.).
+Be sure you spell correctly (on outlines and discussion board posts), use appropriate punctuation and grammar, write in complete sentences and develop paragraphs that include details that show progression of thought.
+If you need help, use the Writing Center at your College, ask an English Instructor, or ask me.